henryhale/henryhale.github.io/src/content/blog/data-compression/index.md

 - [Practical Implications](#practical-implications)
 - [Conclusion](#conclusion)

+>**Disclaimer**: This is a simplified analogy meant to introduce concepts, not a rigorous technical explanation.

 ## Introduction

 In this blog post, you'll journey with me through one of the most interesting fields of computer science with a relatable analogy.